nalliso1/coded-blockchain-query/README.md

 # Coded Blockchain Based Range Queries

-This project implements a coded blockchain system that allows for efficient range queries on historical data.
-By utilizing error correction codes, the system reduces the storage requirements for nodes while maintaining the security and integrity of the blockchain.
+This project implements a coded blockchain system that enables efficient range queries on historical data while reducing per-node storage.
+By using error correction codes and distributed indexing, the system provides fault tolerance, scalability, and practical support for querying data ranges without storing the full chain.

-## Overview
+## 📚 Overview

-The coded blockchain architecture enables decentralized storage of coded fragments, allowing nodes to participate in the network without needing to store entire blocks.
-This approach not only minimizes storage costs but also enhances the scalability of blockchain applications.
+The system fragments blockchain data using Reed-Solomon encoding and distributes coded fragments across nodes.
+This reduces storage requirements at each node by 60% while still allowing complete block reconstruction from a subset of fragments.
+A B+ tree index enables efficient range queries on block attributes without needing to scan the entire blockchain.

+## 📄 Research Paper

+For a detailed explanation of the system design, implementation, and evaluation, read our full [CS4545 Final Report](./CS4545_Final_Report.pdf).

-## Features
+## 🚀 Features

-- **Coded Storage**: Utilizes error correction codes to encode blocks, allowing nodes to store only fragments of data.
+- **Coded Storage**: Uses Reed-Solomon codes to encode and distribute fragments with built-in redundancy.
-- **Range Queries**: Implements historical range queries across multiple nodes, enabling efficient data retrieval.
-- **Authenticated Multi-Version Index**: Extends the AMVSL index for managing historical data in a secure manner.
+- **Range Queries**: Supports efficient range lookups using a distributed B+ tree index.
+- **Fault Tolerance**: Blocks can be reconstructed from any 3 out of 5 fragments (40% redundancy).
+- **Distributed Architecture**: Nodes communicate via Flask-based REST APIs for fragment storage and retrieval.

-## Project Structure
+## 🧱 Project Structure

 ```
 coded-blockchain-query
 ├── src
-│   ├── blockchain          # Blockchain implementation
+│   ├── blockchain          # Blockchain core logic
-│   ├── coding              # Encoding and decoding logic
+│   ├── coding              # Reed-Solomon encoder/decoder
-│   ├── indexing            # Indexing and querying functionality
+│   ├── indexing            # B+ tree for range queries
-│   └── storage             # Distributed storage management
+│   └── storage             # Node servers and distribution logic
 ├── tests                   # Unit tests for the project
 ├── requirements.txt        # Project dependencies
 └── setup.py                # Setup script for the project